Sharing some of our favorite Harvard Business Reviews Management Tips of the Day for Sales Managers and Sales Leaders. Enjoy!

 - Evaluate for potential, not experience.
 College students don't yet have a wealth of resume experience.
 Seek out those who are passionate and a cultural fit with your organization.

 - Highlight flexible work arrangements.
-Millenials care more about social and flexible work environments than high salaries.
+Millennials care more about social and flexible work environments than high salaries.
 Entice them with perks like extra vacation time and flexible scheduling.

 - Show your culture.
 A good interview process should communicate the company culture.
 If your organization has a youthful, innovative vibe, be sure to convey that (but don't fake it).